 When Repair Is Best

-More often than not, furnace problems can be easily identified and repaired by a NATE-certified, HVAC professional.
+More often than not, furnace problems can be easily identified and repaired by a ACE-certified, HVAC professional.
 If your furnace is new—i.e., less than 10 years of system life — odds are highly likely that any issues it experiences can be solved through repair.
 On top of that, if your furnace is still heating your Atlanta area home efficiently (your HVAC professional can help you verify this), then it is still probable that you will repair it.
 Typically, as long as you are not seeing a trending increase in your heating bills with regular usage and your home is not having issues with uneven heating, your furnace is considered in good shape.
 Our recommendation regarding furnace repairs is that assuming the repairs you need are less than one-third of the expense of a new heating system and your furnace is in the first half of its expected lifetime, repair is likely your best choice.
 Keep in mind that even if you are experiencing a decrease in heating efficiency, there are other routes you can explore before considering replacing your furnace.
 Talk to your HVAC professional about upgrading your thermostat or checking the integrity of your Atlanta home’s ductwork to see if he thinks these enhancement could boost the efficiency of your furnace.
 Talk to Peachtree Service Experts about scheduling regular furnace maintenance, which will keep your furnace functioning its best and help you prevent further repairs or drops in efficiency.

 When Replacement Is Best